Wordle Statistics

 Wordle Difficulty by Day of Week

 Are certain weekdays consistently harder?
-Average Difficulty Index grouped by the day the puzzle was published.
+Average Difficulty Index grouped by the day the puzzle was published, axis 95–105.

 Sun